jrchakalo/jrchakalo/README.md

 ## Hey!
 My name is Júnior :)

 Hi guys, my name is Jr and I'm from Brazil.
-I'm currently a Computer Engineering student at CIn, in UFPE and already study in UFPB for a few years.
-In the colege I've expirience diverses languages and programming paradigms, but the traditional imperative is the one I have more experience.
-I've recently started to study web development with Node.js and React, and I've got to admit that JavaScript and making web applications are very cool.
-I can't wait to learn even more!
+I'm currently a Computer Engineering student at CIn (UFPE), and I previously studied for a few years at UFPB as well.
+Throughout college, I've been focusing on web development.
+I have experience with React, Vue, Node.js, and both frontend and backend development.
+I really enjoy building applications and exploring how everything connects across the stack.
+Understanding how different parts of a system communicate to solve real problems is something that motivates me.
+I’m always learning and excited to keep improving and diving deeper into modern web technologies.

 ##